fernando-mc/redmondpython.com/content/day_one_lesson.md

 #### Flow Control

-Now that we know how to check if something is `True` or `False` we can use this to make Python execute command conditionally.
+Now that we know how to check if something is `True` or `False`, we can use this to make Python execute commands conditionally.

 ~~~
 if 6 > 5:
      print("Six is greater than five!")
 ~~~

 That was our first multi-line piece of code, and the way to enter it at a Python prompt is a little different.

-First, type the `if 6 > 5:` part, and hit `enter`.
+1. First, type the `if 6 > 5:` part, and hit `enter`.
 The next line will have `...` as a prompt, instead of the usual `>>>`.
 This is Python telling us that we are in the middle of a code block, and so long as we indent our code it should be a part of this code block.
-Type 4 spaces, and then type `print("Six is greater than five!")`.
-Hit `enter` to end the line, and hit `enter` again to tell Python you are done with this code block.
+2. Type 4 spaces, type `print("Six is greater than five!")`, and then hit `enter` to end the line.
+3. Finally, hit `enter` again to tell Python you are done with this code block.
 All together, it will look like this:

 ~~~
 >>> if 6 > 5:
 ...      print("Six is greater than five!")
 Six is greater than five!
 ~~~

 So what's going on here?
 When Python encounters the `if` keyword, it evaluates the expression following the keyword and before the colon.
 If that expression is `True`, Python executes the code in the indented code block under the `if` line.
 If that expression is `False`, Python skips over the code block.